microsoft/coyote/docs/_learn/programming-models/actors/uncaught-exceptions.md

 error and the test will fail.
 The `coyote` tester will stop the execution at that point and report an error.

-In production mode (i.e., when running a Coyote program in production), the Coyote runtime intercepts any unhandled exception in an actor.
+In production mode (i.e., when running a Coyote program outside of `coyote test`), the Coyote runtime intercepts any unhandled exception in an actor.
 The exception is then delivered to the `OnFailure` delegate of the runtime.
 At this point, it is your responsibility to take the appropriate action.
 For instance, you can cause the program to crash and create a dump (for debugging later) as follows:

 ```c#
 runtime.OnFailure += delegate (Exception exception)